 The website includes a plan comparison facility, which allows consumers to choose the most appropriate plans for their circumstances and compare benefits and prices of plans side by side.
-This comparison facility provides consumers with access to details of every plan on the market and is the only resource where this information is available.
+This comparison facility provides consumers with access to details of every plan on the market.
+In April 2019 the upgraded comparison tool was launched.
+This tool now allows the consumers to compare plans based on price, cover, excess and a range of benefits.
+Consumers can now compare up to four plans at any one stage.